 Email annotations let you include images, deals, expiration dates, and other offers to help bring your emails to life.
-By using high-quality images and the most relevant information, your emails are more likely to be highlighted at the top of the Gmail Promotions tab.*
+By using high-quality images and the most relevant information, your emails are more likely to be viewed and clicked on within the Gmail Promotions tab.*

 This section outlines best practices for annotating your email messages.